Tainted\\Coders

 You can find an example of how I like to organize my games at the Bevy Starter repo.

-Don't put your logic inside main.rs
+Don't put too much logic inside main.rs

 When we run cargo new pong, cargo creates a basic project structure for us.
 Within the src folder there are two particularly special files: